shAeDHD/ticketing-system/README.md

 Then we're good to go!

 ## Using the Ticket Generator
-With everything installed, and the git files on your computer, run `$  python3 ticket_generator.py`
+With everything installed, and the git files on your computer, first cd into the ticket_generator file `$  cd ticket_generator`
+Then run the program
+  `$  python3 ticket_generator.py`

 You will be prompted to enter an integer of how many tickets you wish to create and then once the program has completed it will export a file to the home folder called 'json_ticket_data.json' with the requested ticket data.